idvorkin/idvorkin.github.io/_posts/2018-01-14-software-leadership-roles.markdown

 At the end of the day what really matters in both cases is the individuals in both roles are technically sound and work on tasks that they are good at.
 I've seen individuals who are exceptionally good at one of the spectrum who probably would be underutilized in the other role.

-In the past, I've sometimes seen an engineering manager take on all of the aforementioned roles when the team was small at the start of a project.
+I've seen engineering manager take on all of the aforementioned roles depending on the gaps in the team.

 Given that there is often enough of an overlap in the core technical competencies, many organizations don't formalize the distinction between the two roles in terms of an actual title and just let individuals gravitate towards what they do best.